 NeuroCult[TM] Neuronal Basal Medium (Catalog #05710) is a specialized basal medium designed for the culture of mouse and rat primary neurons.
 This basal medium must be used in conjunction with an appropriate serum-replacement supplement, such as NeuroCult[TM] SM1 Neuronal Supplement (NeuroCult[TM] SM1; Catalog #05711).
-NeuroCult[TM] SM1 is a standardized serum-free supplement for the culture of mouse and rat primary neurons.
+NeuroCult[TM] SM1 is a standardized serum-free supplement for the culture of mouse and rat primary neurons and the differentiation and maturation of human embryonic stem cell-/induced pluripotent stem cell-derived neurons.
+It may be used in combination with BrainPhys[TM] Neuronal Medium (Catalog #05790) or NeuroCult[TM] Neuronal Basal Medium.
+NeuroCult[TM] SM1 can also be used as a versatile serum-replacement supplement for various applications.
 The formulation of NeuroCult[TM] SM1 was developed based on the published formulation of B271 supplement, but has been optimized to reproducibly support increased survival and maturation of functional neurons in both short- and long-term cultures.

-The NeuroCult[TM] SM1 Neuronal Culture Kit (Catalog #05712) includes NeuroCult[TM] SM1 Neuronal Supplement (10 mL) and NeuroCult[TM] Neuronal Basal Medium (5 x 100 mL).
+NeuroCultTM SM1 Neuronal Culture Kit (Catalog #05712) includes NeuroCultTM Neuronal Basal Medium (5 x 100 mL) and NeuroCultTM SM1 Neuronal Supplement (10 mL).

-NOTE: NeuroCult[TM] SM1 is supplied as a 50X concentrate.
+NOTE: NeuroCultTM SM1 is supplied as a 50X concentrate.